johnzastrow/phpblog/hugo-export/posts/2012-01-17-example-with-php-and-spatialite-part-2.md

 ---
-title: Example with PHP and Spatialite, part 2
+ #  Example with PHP and Spatialite, part 2
 categories:
   - Data processing
   - Database